 - At Claude Opus 4.6 rates ($5/M input): $0.04-$0.10 per task

-- Learning loop adds 15-25% token overhead but yields 40% savings on repeated tasks
+- Learning cycle adds 15-25% token overhead but yields 40% savings on repeated tasks

-The economic crossover depends on task repetition.
-For diverse, one-off tasks, OpenClaw's managed cloud at $59/month offers the most predictable pricing.
-For repetitive workflows, Hermes's learning loop pays for its overhead after roughly 20 accumulated skills, after which each execution becomes progressively cheaper.
+The economic break-even point depends on task repetition.
+For diverse, one-off tasks, OpenClaw managed cloud at $59/month offers the most predictable pricing.
+For repetitive workflows, Hermes' learning cycle pays back its overhead after approximately 20 accumulated skills, after which each execution becomes progressively cheaper.

 Hybrid Use: Running Both Together via ACP Protocol

-For teams that do not want to choose, a hybrid architecture is not just possible, it is already happening.
-OpenClaw agents and Hermes agents can federate today, allowing users to send messages from one to the other, collaborate on shared projects, and delegate tasks across framework boundaries.
+For teams that don't want to choose, a hybrid architecture is not just possible, it's already happening.
+OpenClaw and Hermes agents can federate today, allowing users to send messages to each other, collaborate on shared projects, and delegate tasks across framework boundaries.

 The Interoperability Layer

 Both frameworks support MCP (Model Context Protocol) for tool discovery and invocation.
-The A2A (Agent-to-Agent) protocol, created by Google and now under the Linux Foundation with backing from Microsoft, AWS, Cisco, and Salesforce, extends this further.
-The recommended pattern: MCP for tools, A2A for agents.
+The A2A (Agent-to-Agent) protocol, created by Google and now under the Linux Foundation with support from Microsoft, AWS, Cisco, and Salesforce, extends this further.
+The recommended standard: MCP for tools, A2A for agents.

 Practical Hybrid Architecture

 In a hybrid deployment, OpenClaw serves as the integration gateway handling multi-channel routing, session management, and rate limiting.
-Hermes Agent handles actual task execution, bringing its learning loop and accumulated skills to bear.
-MCP bridges tool invocation; A2A enables agent-to-agent communication for task delegation.
+Hermes Agent handles actual task execution, bringing its learning cycle and accumulated skills.
+MCP connects tool invocation; A2A enables agent-to-agent communication for task delegation.

-This combines OpenClaw's strength (broad channel coverage, deterministic routing) with Hermes's strength (deep learning, cross-session intelligence).
-The Gateway handles the "what channel" question; the learning runtime handles the "how to do it better each time" question.
+This combines OpenClaw's strength (broad channel coverage, deterministic routing) with Hermes' strength (deep learning, cross-session intelligence).
+The Gateway handles the "which channel" question; the learning runtime handles the "how to do it better each time" question.

 Practical Considerations

-For teams currently on OpenClaw, hermes claw migrate offers migration with dry-run previews.
-Running both systems adds operational complexity, so the hybrid approach is best suited for organizations with strong DevOps capacity that need both broad integration reach and deep learning capabilities.
+For teams currently on OpenClaw, hermes claw migrate offers migration with simulation previews.
+Running both systems adds operational complexity, so the hybrid approach is best suited for organizations with strong DevOps capability that need both broad integration reach and deep learning capabilities.

 Choose OpenClaw When:

-- You need broad multi-channel integration fast.
-OpenClaw's Gateway natively handles WhatsApp, Telegram, Discord, Slack, iMessage, Signal, and web chat.
-If your primary challenge is reaching users across platforms, OpenClaw solves it out of the box.
+- You need broad multi-channel integration quickly.
+OpenClaw's Gateway handles WhatsApp, Telegram, Discord, Slack, iMessage, Signal, and web chat natively.
+If your main challenge is reaching users across multiple platforms, OpenClaw solves this out of the box.

-- Your team is TypeScript-heavy.
+- Your team is TypeScript-focused.
 The entire plugin and skill ecosystem is TypeScript-native.
 Web developers can extend the platform without learning a new language.

 - You want access to a large skill marketplace.
-44,000+ ClawHub skills cover everything from CRM integrations to DevOps pipelines.
-If your use case is well-served by existing community skills, this is a significant time saver.
+Over 44,000 ClawHub skills cover everything from CRM integrations to DevOps pipelines.
+If your use case is well served by existing community skills, this is a significant time saver.

-- You are building customer-facing chatbots.
+- You're building customer-facing chatbots.
 The gateway pattern, with its centralized rate limiting, session management, and multi-channel routing, aligns naturally with chatbot deployments.

 - You prefer managed hosting.
 OpenClaw Cloud at $59/month eliminates infrastructure management entirely.